 Zoning, #1R, #3, #4 and #11 permits may be applied for on the same day.

-Sign in online or at the kiosk once for zoning permit (Residential Same Day Review), once for #1R (Residential Same Day Review) and once for all Quick Permits.
+Sign in online or at the kiosk once for zoning permit and #1R permit (Residential Same Day Review) and once for all Quick Permits.

 Zoning and Building Department fees are based on valuation of the work to be completed including the labor and materials.
 View the permit fee schedules to estimate the fees required for your project.
 There are no fees for Landmark review.